Computers and printing

 - Add value to your U Card or Gopher Gold Card with cash next to the 5th floor service desk, or online.

-- Go to the scan/print/copy station located on the 5th floor.
+- Go to one of the scan/print/copy stations located either on the 5th floor of PWB near service desk or Quiet Study area in HSEC.

 - Scan your UCard or Gopher Gold card.